Fire and rescue services

 Put a card with your contact details in your wallet.
 Tourist police will contact you if someone hands in your lost or stolen property.

 Thieves target vehicles with foreign licence plates and rental car stickers.
-They target parked cars or pretend to have a flat tyre or other problem to get drivers to pull over.

 To protect your belongings in your vehicle: